ClementPinard/depth-dataset-builder/README.md

     The system parameter (here epsg:2154) is the one used in the point cloud.
 The geo localized frame will then be localized inside the point cloud, which will help register the COLMAP reconstructed point with the Lidar PointCloud.
 See more info [here](https://en.wikipedia.org/wiki/Spatial_reference_system).
 It must be compatible with [Proj](https://proj.org).

-    And finally, it will divide long videos into chunks with corresponding list of filepath so that we don't deal with too large sequences (limit here is 4000 frames)
+    And finally, it will divide long videos into chunks with corresponding list of filepath so that we don't deal with too large sequences (limit here is 4000 frames).
+Each chunk will have the list of frames stored in a file `full_chunk_N.txt` inside the Video folder.

 6. Second part of first COLMAP step : feature extraction for video frames used for thorough photogrammetry